 Scammers may pose as representatives of legitimate, well-known companies.
 They might also set up LinkedIn pages of non-existing businesses or offer attractive after-hours gigs.

-Before applying for a job on LinkedIn, double-check the profiles of the recruiter and the company he’s representing.
+Before applying for a job on LinkedIn, double-check the profiles of the recruiter and the company they’re representing.
 Discrepancies and spelling mistakes should raise your doubts.
-As well as asking for unnecessary sensitive details like Social Security Number or banking information.
+As well as asking for unnecessary sensitive details like Social Security Number or bank account information.

 Phishing